 Dog-friendly Ipswich: the best pubs and cafes

 Be sure to visit The Woolpack, on Tuddenham Road, which serves a great range of cask ales and traditional home-cooked food.
 The pub, near Christchurch Park, has previously been shortlisted for Pub of the Year in the Suffolk Food & Drink Awards.
 Dogs are welcome inside and they’re also allowed at The Greyhound, in Henley Road, and The Arbor House, in the High Street.
 But if plant-based food is your thing, make a beeline for Hank’s Pub in St Helen’s Street.
 Here, everything on the menu is 100% vegan, from the beer to the burgers.
-Dogs are welcome both inside and out.

 For a brew with a view, head to Isaacs on the Quay, which overlooks the regenerated waterfront.
 Parts of this rambling venue date back to the medieval times but it is now named after Isaac Lord, who bought the historic building back in 1900.
 Isaacs serves food and drink all day and is open until late.
 Dogs are welcome throughout the ground floor and will likely get lots of fuss from the staff.

 Dog-friendly Ipswich: where to stay